 Is TAVR right for you?

-If your doctor has told you that you have severe aortic stenosis and that you are not a good candidate for open-heart surgery, then TAVR may be a viable option for you.
-For more information, or to schedule an appointment, call 203-785-7990.
+If your doctor has told you that you have severe aortic stenosis TAVR may be a viable treatment option.
+While the minimally invasive TAVR procedure was initially intended for patients at higher risk for surgery, it is now a potential treatment for all patients with severe aortic stenosis.
+For more information or to schedule an appointment, call 203-785-7990.

 At YNHH’s Valve Clinic potential TAVR patients are evaluated by a multidisciplinary team of physicians that includes interventional cardiologists, cardiothoracic surgeons, echocardiographers and valve clinic coordinators.
 This team approach results in a collaborative, personalized treatment plan